sonjay97/sonjay97.github.io/README.md

-Hi there, this is the code for my website hosted on github pages.
+Hi there, this is the code for my website.

-You can access the site here: sonjay97.github.io
+You can access the site here: jayshah.fyi